Gotszalk/cv-gen/README.md

 After successful XSLT processing there will be ready ./html/*.html files.
 Each contains js function to print the content as soon as it is loaded.
 This is manual step to save ready PDF file

 ## Known issues
 1. In some cases, the content may overlap with footer section on PDF as it is rendered in the browser.
 Then it requires content or style changes to enforce correct content paging.
-However it is rare.
+However, it is rare.
 2. Chromium initiated from the terminal may display errors but it does not impact the PDF creation.
 3. Firefox does not support css widow used to enforce paging.
 In effect, depending on content, footer section may overlap the main content as in 1.
 Changes to content and styles may help.